orgaPumpkin/substitution-cipher-tool/README.md

 Notice: The tool currently only supports devices with a keyboard, and is not optimized for mobile devices.

+This project is my first deep dive into web development (HTML, JS and CSS), and I've learned a lot while working on it.
+There are many things I would do differently if I were to start over, but I'm pretty happy with the result.

 ## Usage
 A cipher is built from many single characters, each marked with a horizontal line.
 Below the line is the encrypted character, and above the line is the decrypted character.